How Long Does It Take To Write A Screenplay For A Movie?

 One of the fastest screenplays ever written, if not the fastest screenplay ever written, was The Breakfast Club which John Hughes wrote in two days.

-While this is not recommended, it is possible to write a first draft in two, three, or even four days with a strong outline and incredible focus.
+While this is not recommended, writing a first draft in two, three, or even four days with a strong outline and incredible focus is possible.

-Some writers lock themselves in a room for a few days up to a few weeks in order to concentrate and finish a screenplay.
+Some writers lock themselves in a room for a few days up to a few weeks to concentrate and finish a screenplay.

-Here is a list that Screencraft put together (curated by writer Shanee Edwards) on the top 10 fastest movies ever written:
+Here is a list that Screencraft put together (curated by writer Shanee Edwards) of the top 10 fastest movies ever written:

 Movie nameScreenplay production time